April 13, 2015 2 min read

 Once you’re familiar with how the game is meant to be played, feel free to come up with your own versions.
 Just a few simple adjustments can help make a game accessible to everyone, making it possible to use the game in a group of mixed abilities.

-I’ve used dozens of spelling games with the kids I work with, and whilst each one has its own strengths, I have four firm favorites.
+I’ve used dozens of spelling games with the kids I work with, and while each one has its strengths, I've four firm favorites.

 Game | Age Range | Equipment | Uses In Speech Therapy |